Perks7/Perkins-EDA-2022/Report.md

 Perhaps this trend is a result of including too many genra together.
 We separate out genus *Turdus* to see if this has an effect on the regression line.
-While we find that there is a slight downward trend in some of the species means for genus *Turdus*, we do not see this trend when we look at individuals in the genus.
+While we find that there is a slight downward trend in some of the species means for genus *Turdus* (Fig. 9), we do not see this trend when we look at the individuals within the genus.

 ![](Report_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->